-For deferred MT-LR with other event than “Periodic Location” as defined in clause 4.1a.5.1 [TS 23.273], the time TRSCPD with RSTD starts from the first time window (TRSCPD) configured by LMF within MG instance aligned with a DL PRS resource(s) in the assistance data after the associated event(s) occurs.
+For deferred MT-LR with other event than “Periodic Location” as defined in clause 4.1a.5.1 TS 23.273, the time TRSCPD with RSTD starts from the first time window (TRSCPD) configured by LMF within MG instance aligned with a DL PRS resource(s) in the assistance data after the associated event(s) occurs.

-For deferred MT-LR with event “Periodic Location” as defined in clause 4.1a.5.1 [TS 23.273], the UE shall perform the RSCPD with RSTD measurement in each reporting period within the time window(TRSCPD) configured by LMF within MG instance and activate the location report at the time when the periodic timer expires.
+For deferred MT-LR with event “Periodic Location” as defined in clause 4.1a.5.1 TS 23.273, the UE shall perform the RSCPD with RSTD measurement in each reporting period within the time window(TRSCPD) configured by LMF within MG instance and activate the location report at the time when the periodic timer expires.

 If during the measurement period, the MG pattern is reconfigured or time window (TRSCPD) for RSCPD measurement is reconfigured, the measurement period can be longer.
 When PRS-RSRP is also configured to UE, RSCPD with RSTD and RSRP are performed over the same measurement period.